High School

 Are you ready to join something special?

-Ann Arbor Christian School is excited to share its vision and plans to pioneer the first PK to Grade 12 Christian school in the city of Ann Arbor.
-We are looking for a special generation of families and teachers to join us in this bold step to create the first interdenominational Christian high school in Ann Arbor.
+Ann Arbor Christian School is excited to be pioneering the first PK to Grade 12 Christian school in the city of Ann Arbor!
+A special generation of families and teachers are helping us to create the first interdenominational Christian high school in Ann Arbor.

 In addition, we passionately believe that the unique leadership and learning opportunities of being part of a new high school will provide our students with something rare and “once-in-a-lifetime” that no other local high school can offer.
 It will foster an entrepreneurial, pioneering, and service-oriented mindset that is irreplaceable and that will serve them well in life beyond high school.

 The Ann Arbor area is a region that creates unique opportunities and challenges for the youth of our community.
-To support Christian parents and local churches, Ann Arbor Christian School will expand into the high school grades to help develop children and teens who have a deep and rooted faith in Jesus Christ while also attuned to a world approaching the mid-21st century.
+To support Christian parents and local churches, Ann Arbor Christian School has expanded into the high school grades (9th grade in 2023-24, with an additional grade being added each year) to help develop children and teens who have a deep and rooted faith in Jesus Christ while also attuned to a world approaching the mid-21st century.
 We want to help raise up the next generation of Daniels – young men and women who, in the midst of great changes and challenges in a shifting culture, hold firmly to Biblical truths and who are being equipped to love, engage, and transform the world.

-• Will craft a high-quality high school experience, building on our 30+ year history and track record of academic excellence and faith integration.
+• We have crafted a high-quality high school experience, building on our 30+ year history and track record of academic excellence and faith integration.

-• Will utilize the unique opportunity of a brand new high school to think creatively and provide unique learning experiences, well-equipping students for college and life.
+• We are utilizing the unique opportunity of a brand new high school to think creatively and provide unique learning experiences, well-equipping students for college and life.

-• Will develop a high school culture that proactively identifies common and known stressors in high school life and counter those with norms and values that prioritize the word “healthy”.
+• We are developing a high school culture that proactively identifies common and known stressors in high school life and countering those with norms and values that prioritize the word “healthy”.

-• Has gathered a group of local youth pastors to help us envision a vibrant and healthy high school culture.
+• We have a group of local youth pastors helping us to envision a vibrant and healthy high school culture.

-• Has the eager support and prayer of Christian Schools International (our accreditation organization) in this endeavor.
+• We have the eager support and prayer of Christian Schools International (our accreditation organization) in this endeavor.

 Frequently Asked Questions

-What courses will you offer for high school?
-Will you offer multiple course tracks (e.g., honors or AP courses)?
+What courses are you offering for high school?
+Do you offer multiple course tracks (e.g., honors or AP courses)?

 Please see the Curriculum & Graduation Guide below.